FP Crown LogoFP Crown Logo

 When Should I Use a Group Order?

-Group orders are perfect when the merch isn’t covered by the chapter budget — and especially when the goal is to give people options or raise money.
+Group orders are perfect when the merch isn’t covered by the chapter budget or member funds, especially when the goal is to give people options or raise money.

 General Chapter Merch (PR Drops)